In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 "Manufacturing tolerances are the wiggle room a glass piece has so that it can still fit and function as intended."

-Though glass tolerances are among the smallest elements of glass fabrication, they can have the biggest impact on the quality of a finished piece.
+Though glass tolerances are among the most minor elements of glass fabrication, they can significantly impact the quality of a finished piece.

 What Are Tolerances in Commercial Glass Manufacturing?